C2DH/mahec-digital-history/_people/sabrina-morais.md

 title: Student SM
 ---

-Sabrina Morais is a student at the University of Luxembourg and is doing Master en Histoire européenne contemporaine.
+Sabrina Morais is a student at the University of Luxembourg and is doing a Master en Histoire européenne contemporaine.